dumbmatter/backboard/API.md

 Although it is strictly not required to return promises for all your operations inside a transaction, I recommend that you do so because it makes error handling more straightforward.

+### `db.on(name, handler)`

+Add handlers to respond to certain database-level events.
+The only current event is `versionchange` which fires when another database connection is being opened with a newer version (possibly in another tab/window).
+At a minimum, you probably want to close the connection so the upgrade can proceed:

+    db.on('versionchange', () => db.close());

+Additionally, you can do things like saving data, reloading the page, etc. This is exactly the same as the `versionchange` event in the raw IndexedDB API.

+### `db.off(name, handler)`

+Remove an event handler.

+    db.on('versionchange', callback);
+    db.off('versionchange', callback);

 ### Properties

 `db.[ObjectStoreName]` contains an ObjectStore instance for the object store with the given name.
 For instance, for an object store named 'foo', you can access it with `db.foo`.
 Then, each command on that object store is done in its own transaction.
 See [the README](README.md#transaction-free-api) for more.